linx-software/linx-oauth2-token-service/README.md

- 1. Configure Postman collection: Open the provided [Postman collection](/tests/postman-collection/linx-auth-request-collection.json) and edit the collection variables to reflect your server details.
-The default 'admin' user credentials are already completed for you.
+ 1. __Configure Postman collection__

+    Open Postman and import the provided [request collection](/tests/postman-collection/linx-auth-request-collection.json) in Postman.

+    Edit the _Linx OAuth 2.0 authentication service_ Postman collection's variable `linx_instance_name` to reflect your server instance name - for example, if my server is `https://dev1.linx.twenty57.net` then my instance name is "dev1".

+    __Save__ the collection variables.
-1. Register as a new user: Execute the __RegisterUser__ request from the collection.
+1. __Register as a new user__

+   Execute the __RegisterUser__ request from the collection.

    Provide a password of your choosing in the `newPassword` field of the request body (default is "admin").
 This will be the password used for future token administration operations.

-2. Register a new API key: Execute the __RegisterApiKey__ request from the collection.
-Provide a name for your API key in the requestBody.
+2. __Register a new API key__

+   Execute the __RegisterApiKey__ request from the collection.

    A response containing the API Key will be returned as stored in the Postman collection variable.

-3. Initiate the OAuth 2.0 flow: To initiate the the authorization process and receive the authorization url, execute the __InitiateFlow__ request from the collection.
+3. __Initiate the OAuth 2.0 flow__

+   To initiate the the authorization process and receive the authorization url, execute the __InitiateFlow__ request from the collection.

    Add your chosen service provider as the `system` query parameter.
-4. Authorize the Linx app: Copy the response from the previous request and navigate to the URL in a browser.
+4. __Authorize the Linx app__

+   Copy the response from the previous request and navigate to the URL in a browser.

    You will be prompted to authorize the Linx authentication service access to your identity.

+5. __Token generation__
-5. Token generation: The Linx Service will receive the callback request and exchange the authorization code for an access token.
+   The Linx Service will receive the callback request and exchange the authorization code for an access token.

    The access token is then encrypted with your API Key and stored in the database.

+   The raw access token is returned to the user in the browser.

+5. __Token retrieval__
-5. Token retrieval: To retrieve an access token for use when making request to the service provider's API, execute the __FetchToken__ request in the Postman collection.
+   To retrieve an access token for use when making request to the service provider's API, execute the __FetchToken__ request in the Postman collection.

    Edit the `system` query parameter to your chosen service provider and execute the request.

    A string containing the decrypted access token is then returned in the response.